Faculty & Staff

-Grammy®-winning composer Robert Livingston Aldridge (1954, Richmond, VA) has written over 60 works for orchestra, opera, music-theater, dance, string quartet, solo and chamber ensembles.
-His music has been performed throughout the United States, Europe, and Japan.
-He has received numerous fellowships and awards for his music from the National Academy of Recording Arts and Sciences, the Guggenheim Foundation, the American Academy of Arts and Letters, National Endowment for the Arts, the New York Foundation for the Arts, the Pennsylvania Council on the Arts, the Massachusetts Artist’s Foundation, the Lila Wallace Reader’s Digest Fund, Meet the Composer, the American Symphony Orchestra League, the New Jersey Council on the Arts, and the Geraldine R. Dodge Foundation.
-His opera, Elmer Gantry, based on the novel by Sinclair Lewis, with a libretto by HerschelGarfein, was given its fully-staged world premiere by Nashville Opera in November 2007, and received very positive reviews in The New York Times (‘Behold!
-An Operatic Miracle’), The Wall Street Journal, and Opera News.
-Excerpts from Elmer Gantry were performed by New York City Opera on their 2007 VOX Festival.
-An orchestral suite from Elmer Gantry was commissioned by the New Jersey Symphony Orchestra and premiered on their opening season gala in September 2011, an event which received international coverage.
-The Naxos CD of Elmer Gantry was released in July 2011, and received two Grammy® Awards in 2012: for Best Contemporary Classical Composition, and for Best Engineered Classical Recording.
-Opera News ranked the Naxos recording of Elmer Gantry #1 in the Best Opera Recordings of the Year, 2011.
+Grammy® Award-winning composer Robert Livingston Aldridge has written over 80 works for orchestra, opera, music-theater, dance, string quartet, solo, and chamber ensembles.
+His music has been performed throughout the United States, Europe, and Asia.
+He has received numerous fellowships and awards from the National Academy of Recording Arts and Sciences, the Guggenheim Foundation, the American Academy of Arts and Letters, National Endowment for the Arts, the New York Foundation for the Arts, the Pennsylvania Council on the Arts, the Massachusetts Artist’s Foundation, the Lila Wallace Reader’s Digest Fund, Meet the Composer, the American Symphony Orchestra League, the New Jersey Council on the Arts, and the Geraldine R. Dodge Foundation.

-Aldridge received a Doctorate in Composition from the Yale School of Music, a master’s degree in composition from the New England Conservatory of Music, and a bachelor’s degree in English literature from the University of Wisconsin at Madison.
-He was professor of composition at Montclair State University 2000-2012, director of the Cali School, 2006-2009 and chair of the music department, 2005-2011.
-Currently he is professor and director of the music department at the Mason Gross School of the Arts at Rutgers University.
+Aldridge received a doctorate in composition from the Yale School of Music, a master’s degree in composition from the New England Conservatory of Music, and a bachelor’s degree in English literature from the University of Wisconsin at Madison.
+He was professor of composition at Montclair State University 2000-2012 (director of the Cali School from 2006-2009 and chair of the music department from 2005-2011).
+Currently he is professor of composition at the Mason Gross School of the Arts.